guidefari/here_hugo/content/resource/pm-holt.md

 ## Don't convince people who don't need convincing
 Say less.

-## Technical writing ia different from novels or essays
+## Technical writing is different from novels or essays
 Keep it effective and efficient.

 ## On Preparation